shreyastulsi/shreyastulsi.github.io/project.md

 2. Train-test split: Split dataset into train and test datasets with 80/20 ratio, using train_test_split and a fixed random_state = 42 <br>

-3. Used StandardScaler for input features, so Linear Regression and ML would work better <br>
+3. Used StandardScaler for input features<br>
+In the beginning of this project, I had not completed this preprocessing script and doign so was causiing major issues.
+To be specific, numerical features such as BMI and age 	were on severly different scales, preventing effective training for the MLP and linear regression models.
+The MLP's loss would fluctatuate severely because due to the large-scale features dominating the gradients.
+Once such scaling was applied to the preprocessing, this no longer remained an issue, and the MLP model was able to converge properly.

 I then also performed further exploratory data analysis to visualize the relationships within my dataset in a clearer fashion.